deepwritescode/KotlinIsFun/README.md

 You might need to install the sdk but that will be included in the tutorial for Android Studio

-the press the run button with your emulator installed, or device plugged in and the app should launch
+Once you have Android Studio installed, press the run button with your emulator installed, or device plugged in and the app should launch